paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-863-naval-vessels.md

 (2) The term “future-years defense program” has the meaning given that term in [section 221 of this title](./chapter-009-defense-budget-matters.md#section-221).

-(3) The term “Milestone A approval” has the meaning given that term in [section 4211 of this title](./chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md#section-4211).
+(3) The term “Milestone A approval” means a decision to enter into technology maturation and risk reduction pursuant to guidance prescribed by the Secretary of Defense for the management of Department of Defense acquisition programs.

 ### Statutory Notes